w3c/verifiable-credentials/WorkMode/index.md

 # VC Working Group Work mode
 {: .no_toc}

-This document defines and describes the VC WG's *Real Work Modes*, including Participation and Communication, Meetings, Calls for Consensus, Mail List usage, and links to important resources.
+This document defines and describes the VCWG's *Real Work Modes*, including Participation and Communication, Meetings, Calls for Consensus, Mail List usage, and links to important resources.